Call Medical Alert

 Medical Alert Landline

-Who It’s Best For: Medical Alert’s At Home Landline system is best suited for seniors who enjoy spending time at-home and happen to have a landline.
+Who It’s Best For: Medical Alert’s At Home Landline system is best suited for seniors with a landline on a tight budget who only leave the house when accompanied.

-FYI:: Medical Alert uses only U.S. based agents who are SIA-Certified multilingual operators.3 They are equipped to handle real-time translation in 140 different languages.
+FYI: Medical Alert uses only U.S. based agents who are SIA-Certified multilingual operators.2 They are equipped to handle real-time translation in 140 different languages.

 Home Cellular